PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to find and output:
+Use `fzf.fish` to interactively find and output:

 ### A `file`